TrevorStubbs/Bus-Mall/README.md

 - Implement local storage into your current application--
 - Make sure the data persists across both browser refreshes and resets--

-## Stretch Goals -
-- Make a reload button
-- Make a reset all tests button